alancphilpott/Nvidly/README.md

 # Web-Project-2016 Year 2 Semester 1
-The GPU Store will essentially store all information about Graphics Cards which are in Stock in a Database.
+Graphics Card web store created using a Bootstrap Template, PHP & MySQLi.

 # Website Functions
 * Save Customer Details to DB.
 * Update of Customer Details already stored in DB.
 * Delete a Customer from the DB.
+* Add new Graphic Cards to stock.
 * Graphics Card information to be retrieved from DB.
 * Purchasing of Graphics Cards
 * Graphics Card stock quantity automatically updated after a sale is made.